image

 When people devote themselves to benefitting all beings through harmony, they create awareness and develop a better world.

-Xun Kuang Xunzi 3rd century BC
+Xun Kuang Xunzi 3rd century BC, China

 Heaven has its reasons.
 Earth has its resources.
 Man has his political order thus forming with the first two a triad.
-But he would err if he failed to respect the ground rules of this triad and infringed on the other two."
+But he would err if he failed to respect the ground rules of this triad and infringed on the other two.

 Voltaire (1694-1778) had his character Candide say, "The fruits of the earth are a common heritage of all, to which each man has equal right".